Behavioral & Cognitive Disorders

 |

-The literature regarding concussion prevalence estimates between 2 and 4 million reported sports-related concussions per year in the United States alone (22).
-Furthermore, the rate of asymptomatic or subconcussive head trauma appears to be exponentially higher than that of symptomatic concussions (27).
-Through the use of accelerometers implanted into helmets, one study estimated that the average high school football player incurs 652 head strikes of more than 15G acceleration, none of which resulted in acute clinical symptoms or a diagnosis of concussion (06).
+The literature regarding concussion prevalence estimates that around 3.8 million sports-related concussions occur per year in the United States alone, with many going unreported (24).
+Furthermore, the rate of asymptomatic or subconcussive head trauma appears to be exponentially higher than that of symptomatic concussions (09).
+Through sensory arrays implanted into helmets, one study estimated that the average college football player incurs about 415 head impacts per season (34).

-The reported prevalence of head injuries among active-duty military personnel in this century is nearly 25% (37).
-Posttraumatic stress disorder affects nearly 20% of Gulf War veterans (17).
-A 2008 study showed that nearly half of veterans returning from the war in Iraq who suffered loss of consciousness as a result of traumatic brain injury also fulfilled diagnoses of posttraumatic stress disorder, compared to only 9.1% of Iraq war veterans without traumatic brain injury (18).
-Unfortunately, symptoms such as irritability, memory and concentration difficulties, sleep disturbances, and headaches are common to chronic traumatic encephalopathy as well as posttraumatic stress disorder and postconcussion syndrome (43).
+In a cohort of over 2.5 million post-9/11 military veterans, 17.5% reported at least one occurrence of mild traumatic brain injury (26).
+Posttraumatic stress disorder affects about 23% of Iraq War veterans (18).
+A 2008 study showed that nearly half of veterans returning from the war in Iraq who suffered loss of consciousness as a result of traumatic brain injury also fulfilled diagnoses of posttraumatic stress disorder, compared to only 9.1% of Iraq war veterans without traumatic brain injury (25).
+Unfortunately, symptoms such as irritability, memory and concentration difficulties, sleep disturbances, and headaches are common to chronic traumatic encephalopathy as well as posttraumatic stress disorder and postconcussion syndrome (30).
 What is unknown is whether some of these same posttraumatic stress disorder symptoms could be present or exacerbated in some patients by indolent, underlying chronic traumatic encephalopathy pathology.

 Given that 100% of autopsy-confirmed specimens have the common history of traumatic brain injury, the current recommendation for prevention of chronic traumatic encephalopathy is to avoid activities in which a high likelihood of repetitive head trauma is present.
-Despite advances in impact detection and improved protective equipment in contact sports, in addition to a more conservative approach to potential head injuries, concussions and subconcussive injuries continue to occur with regularity and are even considered a sanctioned part of most combat sports.
+Despite this consensus on avoidance of head injury exposure within the research community, exposure to potential head injuries, concussions and subconcussive injuries continue to occur with regularity and are even considered a sanctioned part of most many contact sports.
 Current research will lead to a more comprehensive pre-participation evaluation, including modifiable and nonmodifiable risk factors that may lead to more caution in at-risk individuals.

 Biomarkers.
 Investigation continues into the use of biomarkers for the diagnosis of chronic traumatic encephalopathy in living patients.
 Given that chronic traumatic encephalopathy is a disease of abnormal tau protein accumulation, serum evaluation for total tau (t-tau) has been investigated.
-One study showed elevated levels only in former professional American football players (03).
-However, elevated serum t-tau levels did not correlate with abnormal clinical function and were also found in brain diseases such as stroke, Alzheimer disease, and frontotemporal lobar degeneration (15).
+One study showed elevated levels only in former professional American football players (05).
+However, elevated serum t-tau levels did not correlate with abnormal clinical function and were also found in brain diseases such as stroke, Alzheimer disease, and frontotemporal lobar degeneration (04).
+An immunoassay of vitreous humor biomarkers reported significantly elevated levels of t-tau in patients with co-occurring Alzheimer disease and chronic traumatic encephalopathy pathology, compared to subjects with Alzheimer disease or chronic traumatic encephalopathy alone (56).

-Obtaining a lumbar puncture for analysis of CSF for markers of acute brain injury may include t-tau, glial fibrillary acid protein (GFAP), and neurofilament light protein, all of which have been found at elevated levels in Olympic boxers within 1 week post-bout (35).
+Obtaining a lumbar puncture for analysis of CSF for markers of acute brain injury may also include glial fibrillary acid protein (GFAP) and neurofilament light protein, all of which have been found at elevated levels in rugby players after head injury (31).
 In some cases, neurofilament light protein and GFAP remained elevated long after normalization of other CSF proteins, possibly indicative of continuing neurodegeneration.
-An analysis of postmortem CSF samples obtained from participants with confirmed chronic traumatic encephalopathy showed elevated levels of p-tau231 and reduced levels of Aβ1-42 compared to controls and participants with confirmed Alzheimer disease (48).
+NfL levels in vitreous humor have also been shown to be significantly increased in high chronic traumatic encephalopathy compared to low chronic traumatic encephalopathy, as well as low chronic traumatic encephalopathy compared to controls (56).
+An analysis of postmortem CSF samples obtained from participants with confirmed chronic traumatic encephalopathy showed elevated levels of p-tau231 and reduced levels of Aβ1-42 compared to controls and participants with confirmed Alzheimer disease (55).

-One study found increased levels of a protein called eotaxin-1 (CCL11) in cases of confirmed chronic traumatic encephalopathy compared to nonathlete controls and cases of Alzheimer disease (09).
-Noninvasive testing includes use of tau-specific tracers for PET, first developed to aid in diagnosis of Alzheimer disease (10).
-Although a number of tracers have been developed and validated, the studies have only applied to murine models and postmortem cases of Alzheimer disease (49; 16).
+One study found increased levels of a protein called eotaxin-1 (CCL11) in cases of confirmed chronic traumatic encephalopathy compared to nonathlete controls and cases of Alzheimer disease (14).
+A subsequent investigation of immune markers across various tauopathies found that CCL21 was most specifically associated with chronic traumatic encephalopathy-confirmed tissue, with CCL21 also significantly elevated in CSF analysis of chronic traumatic encephalopathy cases compared to Alzheimer disease cases (12).
+Markers of vascular injury, including ICAM1 and CRP, have also been demonstrated to significantly increase with chronic traumatic encephalopathy pathology (29).
+Noninvasive testing may include the use of tau-specific tracers for PET, first developed to aid in diagnosis of Alzheimer disease (32).
+Although a number of tracers have been developed and validated, the studies have only applied to murine models and postmortem cases of Alzheimer disease (23).

 As serum biomarker targets become available, specific treatments will be able to mitigate symptoms and possibly delay disease progression.
 The current research into potential Alzheimer disease treatments provides a model that will eventually lead to similar treatments for other neurodegenerative diseases, including chronic traumatic encephalopathy.
 However, pharmacologic and nonpharmacologic treatments improve symptoms and may delay functional decline but do not affect overall outcome.